fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 console.log(calculateBmi(180, 74))
 ```

-should print the following message
+should print the following message:

 ```shell
 Normal (healthy weight)
 ```

-Create a npm script for running the program with command <i>npm run calculateBmi</i>
+Create a npm script for running the program with command <i>npm run calculateBmi</i>.

 #### 9.2 Exercise calculator

-Create the code of this exercise to file <i>exerciseCalculator.ts</i>
+Create the code of this exercise in file <i>exerciseCalculator.ts</i>.

 Write a function <i>calculateExercises</i> that calculates the average time of <i>daily exercise hours</i> and compares it to the <i>target amount</i> of daily hours and returns an object that includes the following values: